Updated: April 6, 2021

 Without giving away much of the story (read: spoiler-free), here are four business lessons that this series has taught me.

 The series opens in the year, 1908, and Madam C.J.
 Walker is selling Addie Monroe’s miracle hair grower at a market side street.
 Nobody seems interested until one passerby asked if it worked.

 She then tells her own story of how the product helped her realize her self-worth, and become a confident woman.
 By the end of her narration, several women went on and purchased her merchandise.

-All throughout the series, you’ll witness how skilled she is at story telling.
+Throughout the series, you’ll witness how skilled she is at storytelling.
 Whether she’s selling a product or a business idea, she always shares an emotional story first.
-She knew very well that people buy based on emotion that are justified by facts.
+She knew very well that people buy based on emotions that are justified by facts.

 2. Grit is possible with a strong WHY